mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Version2/Demo Scenario/DemoScenarioText.md

 She types it out clearly: *"Teach me basic clothing repair."* In the description, she writes, *"I don't need you to fix it for me.
 I need someone to sit with me for 2 hours and teach me how to sew a button.
 I'll provide the tea!"* She tags it with **Sewing** and **Education**, and the system sets aside 2 hours from her balance to cover it.

-A few hours later, her phone buzzes.
-It’s a notification: **Sevim** has applied to her Need.
+A few hours later, she checks her phone and sees the application section that **Sevim** has applied to her Need.

 Elif taps on Sevim’s profile.
-She sees that Sevim is a retired teacher with a 5-star rating.
+She sees that Sevim is a retired teacher with a a lot of nice reviews.
 She looks perfect.
-Elif clicks **"Select Provider,"** and boom—the system locks those 2 hours from her account and instantly opens a private chat between them.
+Elif clicks **"Select Provider,"** and the system instantly opens a private chat between them.

 Elif types: *"Hi Sevim!
 Thanks for helping.
-Are you free this Saturday?"*
+Are you free this Monday?"*

+Sevim writes *"Hi Elif!
+Yes I am free at noon"*

+Then Elif propose Monday between 12-14 at her (Elif) house.
+Sevim approves.

-Saturday rolls around, Sevim comes over, and they spend a lovely afternoon drinking tea and stitching shirts.
+Saturday rolls around, Sevim comes over, and Elif confirms the start of her need when they started to sticth lesson after that Elif approves.
+They spend a lovely afternoon drinking tea and stitching clothes.
+After finishing all clothes and their tea.
 When Sevim leaves, she marks the job complete on her phone.
 Elif confirms it, and those 2 hours zip from her account to Sevim’s.
 They leave each other glowing reviews, and Elif finally knows how to fix that button.